Creative-Ataraxia/Creative-Ataraxia/README.md

   <img src="img/2.
 Dual Path Realtime Streaming v2.png" width="45%"/>
 </p>

-I would be happy to explore any data engineering roles (junior, senior, EM) and/or ML-adjacent roles involving platform architecture, real-time streaming systems, or ML/LLM Ops/integrations.
+Open to any data engineering roles (junior, senior, EM) and/or ML-adjacent roles involving platform architecture, real-time streaming systems, or ML/LLM Ops/integrations with your team.
 - [roy.ma9@gmail.com](mailto:roy.ma9@gmail.com)
 - [Linkedin Profile](https://www.linkedin.com/in/royma/)
-- I'm fully authorized to work in U.S., so no visa sponsorships are needed now or in the future, I'm natively fluent in English, and I'm open to relocation to any parts of the U.S., E.U., or East Asia.
+- I'm fully authorized to work in U.S., so no visa sponsorships are needed now or in the future, and I'm open to relocation to any parts of the U.S., E.U., or East Asia.
 ---